Toorak: Housing

 Toorak has an unusual mix of high-, low- and medium-density housing, due to intense subdivision of larger lots in the 1880s, 1920s and 1960s.
 The predominant housing in Toorak (49.6%) is apartments, particularly walk-up flats.

 Single-family detached homes are also prevalent (30.2%).
 Some of these homes are in the form of traditional mansions or newer large residences on significant-sized estates, owned by Melbourne's wealthy and social elite.
 The architectural style of the mansions is predominantly Italianate and colonial.

 There are also extant stands of semi-detached housing (20.1%), including terraces, which were traditionally fashionable with the middle class and later gentrified.

+Heritage listings

+Likewise to the surrounding suburbs, Toorak has had a long and storied social and architectural history, resulting in a number of heritage places, including (but not limited too):